 "You misunderstand the problem" responded the old lawyer.
 "The incorporated shareholder, exists in the same way as this corporation.
 But the law does not require that you act for the benefit of individual or incorporated shareholders.
 Your responsibility is to this corporation.
 It may be an artificial legal person, but it's no fiction.
 It exists and what exist will cease to exist if the Board fails in its duty.
 That's the problem this board needs to solve" The lawyer continued:

-Your duty is to promote the continuing existence of the corporation by acting in its best interests.
+Your duty is to promote and produce the continuing existence of the corporation by acting in its best interests.

 That doesn't mean its interests can't intersect or correspond with the the interests of shareholders and others.
 But, the interests of the corporation in sustaining and maintaining its existence as an entity must come first".